balena-io/docs/pages/learn/welcome/introduction.md

 ### [Deploy][deploy]

-When you're ready to bring your application from one to device to a fleet, read up on the basics of the {{ $names.company.lower }} build pipeline, as well as some advanced features to make your code deploys smaller, faster, and more reliable.
+When you're ready to bring your application from one device to a fleet, read up on the basics of the {{ $names.company.lower }} build pipeline, as well as some advanced features to make your code deploys smaller, faster, and more reliable.

 ### [Manage][manage]